ICrashWindows12/Universal-cam-snapshot/README.md

 # Issues
 1. You may see this image if you didn't configure the camera correctly,you had either put in the wrong credentials, misspelt the url, forgot to put your cameras rtsp address in the shell script, did not set up the camera account, missplelt either the camera account username, password or both
 ![Camera Image](https://raw.githubusercontent.com/ICrashWindows12/Universal-cam-snapshot/refs/heads/main/images/current_status.jpg)
-If you want to to stop the server, on the terminal page, use Ctrl+C then run ```sudo systemctl stop apache2```

 # TODO
-- Add a way to preserve snapshots (optional) ❌
+- Add a way to preserve snapshots (optional) ✅
 - Add basic login (set custom username and password) ✅
 - Add multiple camera support ❌
 - Convert stream from rtsp to mjpeg (only for cameras which don't have support for http stream for easy access, no app required) ❌